cvmfs/docker-graphdriver/daemon/README.md

 if the database get compromised (a third party has access to it) we are able to limit the treats.

-The next step is to add a desiderata, to do so:
+The next step is to add a wish, to do so:

 ```
-$ ./daemon add-desiderata \
+$ ./daemon add-wish \
         --input-image https://registry.hub.docker.com/library/redis:4 \
         --output-image https://gitlab-registry.cern.ch/smosciat/containerd/thin/redis:4 \
         --repository cd.cern.ch \